SingleManTH/agiletoolkit.org/docs/overview/design.md

 Agile development relies on testing, and testability has been a key consideration in the Toolkit's design.

 Our focus on Composability and Extensibility means that everything in the Toolkit is an object &ndash; there's no use of static classes.
-And every parameter in every object can be configured at runtime.
+And as we've seen every parameter in every object can be configured at runtime.
 So any component can be reconfigured or swapped out for testing with no special planning or setup.

 Agile Toolkit is a software tester's dream!